 The Company is a member of the FHLB system.
 Members are required to own a certain amount of stock based on the level of borrowings and other factors and may invest in additional amounts.
 FHLB stock is carried at cost, classified as a restricted security, and periodically evaluated for impairment based on the ultimate recovery of par value.
 Both cash and stock dividends are reported as income.
-The Company's investment in FHLB stock was \$963,800 at December 31, 2022 and 2021.
+The Company's investment in FHLB stock was \$985,000 and \$963,800 at December 31, 2023 and 2022, respectively.